cpcf/hexmap-py/README.md

-Requires Python version > 3.6
+Requires Python version > 3.9

 # Hexmap-py

 ## Simple Hexmap generator for TTRPG style maps
-Generates a simple hexmap and outputs it in plaintext.
+Generates a simple hexmap and outputs it in plain text.
-By default colourises the tiles for terminal outout.
+By default colourises the tiles for terminal output.

-Can save and load map in a binary format.
+Can save and load maps in a binary format.

 Usage:
 ```